aimarker/titanic_app/README.md

-# titanic_app
+# The Great Titanic App

-This repository is for titanic application.
+This repository consists of titanic model, it has also it's API.